jjdiazo1/AlfredWorkflows/Yabai Windows/README.md

 ## Prerequisites

 ### What is Yabai?
 [Yabai](https://github.com/koekeishiya/yabai) is a powerful window manager for macOS that enables you to control and manipulate windows on your screen through keyboard shortcuts and scripts.
 It uses the concept of *spaces* (virtual desktops) and tiling window management to help users quickly and efficiently organize their workspace.

 ### Requirements:
 - **Yabai** must be installed and configured on your system.
 Follow the instructions [here](https://github.com/koekeishiya/yabai/wiki/Installing-yabai) to set it up.
+I also recommend [this tutorial](https://www.josean.com/posts/yabai-setup) by Josean Martinez.
 - **Alfred** must be installed along with the Powerpack, which is required to use workflows.
 - **Scripting permissions** must be enabled for Alfred to allow it to run the `yabai` commands.